Italian Meatloaf

 Chef Tips and Tricks:

 • When preparing meatloaf, I combine all the ingredients except for the meat first.
-This ensures that the ingredients will be more evenly distributed throughout the meatloaf.
-If you blend everything immediately, you risk overworking the meat to get the ingredients distributed which can make the meatloaf tough.
+This ensures that the ingredients are more evenly distributed throughout the meatloaf.
+If you blend everything immediately, you risk overworking the meat to distribute the ingredients, which can make the meatloaf tough.

-• Use disposable gloves and mix the meatloaf together with your hands.
+• Use disposable gloves and mix the meatloaf with your hands.

-• Whether to bake in a pan or not to bake in a pan is often the question.
-A large 2 lb. meatloaf such as this Italian Meatloaf works better baked on a sheet pan.
-You may divide the meatloaf mixture and bake it in two loaf pans or divide into smaller loaves and bake them on a double-lined rimmed baking sheet or shallow baking dish such as a 13 x 9-inch pan.
+• Whether to bake in a pan or not is often the question.
+A large 2 lb. meatloaf, such as this Italian Meatloaf, works better baked on a sheet pan.
+You can divide the meatloaf mixture and bake it in two loaf pans or divide it into smaller loaves and bake them on a double-lined rimmed baking sheet or shallow baking dish, such as a 13 x 9-inch pan.

-• Recipes for Italian-style meatloaf and meatloaf recipes, in general, will often use beef, pork and veal.
-I'm not a veal fan; however, it's an ideal combination because beef provides flavor, pork adds tender fat and veal adds gelatin which retains moisture.
-Feel free to use this combination if you like; you'll need ⅔ of a pound of each ground meat.
+• Italian-style meatloaf recipes and meatloaf recipes, in general, often use beef, pork, and veal.
+I’m not a veal fan; however, this is an ideal combination because beef provides flavor, pork adds tender fat, and veal adds gelatin, which retains moisture.
+Feel free to use this combination if you like; you’ll need 2/3 of a pound of each ground meat.

 Italian Meatloaf on white platter with serving utensils garnished with chopped fresh parsley.